-(c) Effective September 28, 2020, the Company issued a debenture in the amount of \$702,000 which combined the balance of the debentures noted in (a), (b), and a portion of the advances which was payable to a significant shareholder of the Company into a single debenture.
+Effective September 28, 2020, the Company issued a debenture in the amount of \$702,000 which combined the outstanding balance of the two previously held debenture which were originally issued on August 24, 2018 and December 3, 2018, and a portion of the advances which was payable to a significant shareholder of the Company into a single debenture.
 Under the terms of the agreement the debenture is repayable on September 28, 2022, with an interest rate of 14% per annum, and \$93,228 of the interest was prepaid.
 The debenture included 4,682,861 warrants issued to the lender.